buenoluis007/CUNYFirst-RateMyProfessors-Hybrid/readme.txt

 1) Make sure your terminal is in the same directory as this readme.txt file.

-2) Open mysql on your terminal and run 'source db.sql'
+2) Open mysql on your terminal and run 'source db.sql', 'source procedure.sql', source trigger.sql;'

 3) Open "app.js" in your preferred text editor.
 On lines 13-18, edit the code to the information you use to login to your personal mysql database.
 You probably only need to change the password as everything else should be correct.